benedictpaten/marginPhase/README.md

 ### Tests ###

-After building run the 'allTests' executable in your build directory.
+After building, run the 'allTests' executable in your build directory.
 This runs every test.
-You can comment out ones you don't want to run in allTests.c
+You can comment out ones you don't want to run in tests/allTests.c